elliottlawson/converse/docs/guide/advanced.md

 # Advanced Usage

-This guide covers advanced features and patterns for working with Laravel Converse.
+This guide covers advanced features and patterns for working with Converse.

 ## Retrieving Messages

-Laravel Converse provides several ways to retrieve and filter messages:
+Converse provides several ways to retrieve and filter messages:

 ```php
 // Get all messages in a conversation